nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 2.5.
 Delete Ingredients

-Delete an ingredient from the ingredient list based on its number in the list.
+Delete an ingredient from the ingredient list based on its name and expiry date in the list.
 > Note: Users are recommended to use the `list` command *prior* to deleting to confirm the ingredient number of the ingredient  they intend to remove.

-Command: `delete [INGREDIENT_NUMBER]`
+Command: `delete n/[INGREDIENT_NUMBER] e/[EXPIRY_DATE]`

-The parameter used in the command is:
+The parameter used in the command are:
-* `INGREDIENT_NUMBER`: the ingredient number to remove
+* `INGREDIENT_NAME`: the ingredient name to remove
+* `EXPIRY_DATE`: the expiry date of the ingredient to remove, in format of `dd/mm/yyyy`

-Example: `delete 1`
+Example: `delete n/ carrot e/ 01/03/2022`
 ```
-delete 1
+delete n/ carrot e/ 01/03/2022
 ____________________________________________________
 Got it.
 This ingredient has been removed:
-	Carrot | Amount Left: 100.0 sticks | Expiry Date: 05/04/2022
+	Carrot | Amount Left: 20.0 kg | Expiry Date: 01/03/2022
 ____________________________________________________
 ```